Insaf01/proposal/propsals/proposal-phase-4-draft.md

-### Decred Arabia Communications and Content 2024 Proposal
+# Decred Arabia Communications and Content 2024 Proposal

 * **Domain**: Marketing
 * **Amount**: $18,500.00
-* **Start Date**: June 2024
+* **Start Date**: 01 July 2024
-* **End Date**: 01 March 2025
+* **End Date**: 01 April 2025

+## Introduction

+The **Decred Arabia Communications and Content 2024** proposal aims to significantly enhance Decred's footprint in Arabic-speaking regions through targeted communications, educational content, and community engagement.
+Building on the success of previous years, this initiative will leverage strategic outreach and innovative content creation to foster a deeper understanding and adoption of Decred technology.
+By addressing the unique needs of the Arabic-speaking community, this proposal seeks to bridge the knowledge gap, standardize blockchain terminology, and promote Decred's core values of decentralization, transparency, and security.

 ## Summary

-Decred Arabia Communications and Content 2024 is an initiative aimed at expanding Decred's presence and engagement in Arabic-speaking regions through strategic communications, educational content, and community events.
-This proposal leverages the successes of previous years and introduces new strategies to enhance Decred's visibility and adoption.
+The **Decred Arabia Communications and Content 2024** proposal aims to expand Decred's presence and engagement in Arabic-speaking regions through strategic communications, educational content, and community events.
+By leveraging past successes, this initiative will introduce new strategies to enhance Decred's visibility and adoption.
+Key objectives include producing high-quality educational videos, actively participating in significant events, and creating an Arabic glossary to standardize blockchain terminology.
+This comprehensive approach will foster a deeper understanding and engagement with Decred technology, ultimately strengthening its position in the Arabic-speaking market.

 ## Motivation

+In 2023, Decred's outreach in Arabic-speaking regions demonstrated significant impact and potential for growth.
+Here are some specific examples and data points:

+1. **Event Participation**:
+   - We had the opportunity to participate in an event that attracted more than 600 participants, highlighting blockchain investment and ecosystem development.
+   - Another event we attended attracted over 20,000 participants, providing extensive networking opportunities and introducing Decred to a broad audience.

+2. **Educational Content**:
+   - Produced educational videos such as "Peer-to-Peer Transactions on Decrediton" and "Understanding and Using Timestamply," which received positive feedback and increased views on social media platforms.
+     - **Peer-to-Peer Transactions on Decrediton Wallet**:
+       - Views: 71
+       - Viewing time: 4.3 hours (1.3 more than usual)
+       - Subscribers: +2
+       - Impressions: 1,638
+       - Click-through rate: 2.0%
+       - Average viewing time: 3:37 (2:09 more than usual)
+     - **Understanding and Using Timestamply**:
+       - Views: 100
+       - Viewing time: 2.6 hours
+       - Subscribers: +2
+       - Impressions: 379
+       - Click-through rate: 10.0%
+       - Average viewing time: 1:32 (0:07 longer than usual)

+3. **Community Engagement**:
+   - **Social Media Growth**: Our social media presence has shown significant changes since the Decred Arabia Communications and Content initiatives in previous years:
+     - **Twitter**:
+       - @DecredArabia: ~286 followers (+4)
+       - @in_insaf: ~414 followers (+33)
+     - **Telegram**:
+       - @decredarabia: ~45 users (-50)
+     - **Facebook**:
+       - DecredArabia: ~414 followers (+21)
+     - **YouTube**:
+       - DecredArabia: ~87 subscribers (+14) and 2,869 views (+497)

+4. **Partnerships**:
+   - Established a significant partnership with the National Institute of Innovation and Advanced Technology (NIIAT) to promote community empowerment and technological innovation, showcasing Decred's commitment to fostering local collaborations.

-In 2023, Decred's outreach included participation in significant events, educational video production, and active engagement on social media platforms.
-While these efforts have strengthened Decred's presence, there is a need to further penetrate the Arabic-speaking market by creating targeted content and participating in high-impact events.
+These efforts have strengthened Decred's presence, but there remains substantial potential to further penetrate the Arabic-speaking market.
+By expanding targeted content, participating in high-impact events, and creating resources like an Arabic glossary, we can build on this momentum and achieve greater visibility and adoption of Decred technology.

 ## Goals